Zbarazh Castle: Area of interest exhibits

-A torture chamber
+Torture chamber

 There is a historical chamber of torture opened in Zbarazh Castle recently.
 In the dark and humid cellars of the fortress next to the dungeon walls now has been installed ancient devices that used to inflict suffering.
 All the hellish instrument have been manufactured using original blueprints.
 The charts were looked for in old archives.
 All the equipment is in working conditions.

 The subject of instrument of torture is a very peculiar topic.
 They were engaged mostly in the period of Inquisition, that had been widely practiced on the territory of modern Spain, Italy, and Germany, and latter on with the spreading of Catholicism in Ukraine as well.
 There was a decision made to show off this equipment in the cellars of Zbarazh Castle.
 Between the items of exposition there is a chair of witch.
 There is only three hundreds years passed by since last time women sat in it for suspicion in practicing an enchantment craft.
 Chiefly these were most of the good looking females.
 The interest to this artifact is particular, but there was no one trying to sit in the seat itself though.

 As of this moment in the chamber of torture there are up to ten devil's mechanisms, but the exposition has been promised to be enriched.